-Hospitalization status is not reported for all diseases in this tool and is available only for the years 2015 to 2022 for diseases extracted from iPHIS, with the exception of mpox (available for 2022 only).
+Hospitalization status is not reported for all diseases in this tool and is available only for the years 2015 to 2023 for diseases extracted from iPHIS, with the exception of mpox (2022 onward), anaplasmosis and babesiosis (available for 2023 only).
 COVID-19 hospitalizations are available for years 2020 onward.
 Severity indicators (hospitalizations and deaths) for influenza are not routinely collected and recorded in iPHIS and should therefore be interpreted with caution.